Kotlin/kotlinx-io/core/Module.md

 The module provides core multiplatform IO primitives and integrates it with platform-specific APIs.

-`kotlinx-io` aims to provide a concise but powerful API along with efficient implementation.
+`kotlinx-io core` aims to provide a concise but powerful API along with efficient implementation.

 The main interfaces for the IO interaction are [kotlinx.io.Source] and [kotlinx.io.Sink] providing buffered read and write operations for integer types, byte arrays, and other sources and sinks.
 There are also extension functions